Danish Butter Cookies

 - 1/4 teaspoon salt

 - Preheat oven to 350° F (180° C).
 Line two large baking sheets with parchment paper.

-- In a large bowl and using a hand mixer, cream together butter, sugar and salt using until fluffy.
+- In a large bowl and using a hand mixer, cream together the butter and sugar until fluffy.
 About 2 minutes.

 - Add the egg and vanilla extract then beat to combine.

-- Add in the flour and beat to form a dough.
+- Add in the flour and salt, and beat to form a dough.
 It will take a while but keep beating just until the mixture comes together.

 - Bake one sheet of cookies at a time in preheated oven for 15 minutes until slightly golden brown.
 Start checking around 12 minutes.
 The cookies might be ready around 12 minutes if you made them smaller than mine.
 But if you made them larger than mine, there might need a few more minutes in the oven.